The grids are unfiltered, randomised brain dumps and rambling thoughts.

 Brian Eno has spoken about his use of cards (in music composition), containing instructions or rules, to help structure these rambling thoughts, and compose something interesting.

-Most of my grid drawings follow themes, and these repeat within grids.
+Most of my panels follow themes, and these themes repeat within grids.

-To try to structure the grids I’ve come up with a colour coding system, so I use a different colour palette depending on the theme.
-This way a colour structure appears within the grids, and this becomes useful – and interesting – when many grids are displayed together, which is what I’m planning to do for the Clutter show.
+To try to structure the grids I’ve come up with a colour coding system, so I use a different colour palette depending on the particular theme used in each panel.
+This way a colour structure appears within the grids, and this becomes useful – and interesting – when many grids are displayed together as a matrix, which is what I’m planning to do for the Clutter show.

 Colour code: